beurdouche/explainers/waict-explainer.md

 4. **Prototype & Standardize**
    - We’ll refine prototypes through collaboration with major actors (e.g., WebAppSec at W3C) and consider parallel IETF work for the logging/transparency pieces.
-   - **Implementation details** though we want to align on the high level information to raise to the user (if any), this should likely remain implementation specific on the browser side.
+   - **Implementation details**: Though we want to align on the high level information to raise to the user (if any), this should likely remain implementation specific on the browser side.

 ---